Javascript is not enabled.

 4. You can stop switching glasses to read the paper

+Even if you don’t have a prescription for glasses, you still need an annual vision exam.
 Around age 40, people naturally begin to develop presbyopia, a condition in which the lens of the eye loses its ability to change shape and accommodate for different distances.
 “You can’t read things up close anymore, so you hold materials at an arm’s distance.
-But by age 55, most can’t struggle through it — their arm just isn’t long enough anymore,” Di Meglio notes.
+But by age 55, most can’t struggle through it — their arm just isn’t long enough anymore,” Di Meglio says.
 Drugstore readers might suffice, but talk to your doctor about prescription readers or progressive lenses, which can improve depth perception.
 (Progressives take some getting used to, so inform your doctor if you’re at risk for falls.)

 5. The latest contacts could change the way you see